explodinglabs/jsonrpcserver/README.md

 ``dispatch`` is the key method in this library.
 It validates the RPC request, and passes the data along to a function to handle.
 The argument passed to ``dispatch`` can be any collection of functions, such as a class or module.
-We passed this module to handle them right here.
+Here we've passed this module, to handle the requests right here.

 Handlers
 --------